France : Safety by City

-It is an ethnically diverse port city and with a population of about 1 million, Nice is the second-largest French city which has a nickname “Nice la belle” which means Nice, the beautiful”.
+It is an ethnically diverse port city and with a population of about 1 million, Nice is the second-largest French city that has a nickname “Nice la belle” which means Nice, the beautiful”.

 Warnings & Dangers in Nice

-Nice is a safe city with low rate of violent crime, but as any other large cities, tourists need to be careful in some neighborhoods.
-Squad of security is doing its best to improve security in the center of the city.
+Nice is a safe city with a low rate of violent crime, but like any other large city, tourists need to be careful in some neighborhoods.
+A squad of security is doing its best to improve security in the center of the city.
 The usual caution should be exercised making your way home on foot, especially at night.

 Nice can be considered safe when it comes to natural hazards.
 There is a possibility of a few avalanche and floods, but they happen very rarely.

-The positive side of Nice is that violent crimes almost never happen.
+The positive side of Nice is that violent crimes rarely happen.
 With over 1000 surveillance cameras around Nice, it can be said that tourists can feel free and very safe.

 All European cities are under high terrorism threat and Nice can be one of the risky ones.
-Threats to France by Islamist terrorist groups are constant and the French government has warned the public to be extra vigilant in public places, since there have been reports of a number of explosions.
+Threats to France by Islamist terrorist groups are constant and the French government has warned the public to be extra vigilant in public places since there have been reports of several explosions.